-I hereby acknowledge receipt of Jackson County Transit's Title VI Program and other nondiscrimination guidelines.
-I have read the Title VI Program and I am committed to ensuring that no person is excluded from participation in or denied the benefits of Jackson County Transit programs, policies, services and activities on the basis of race, color, national origin, sex, age, creed (religion), or disability, as provided by Title VI of the Civil Rights Act of 1964 and related nondiscrimination statutes.
+I hereby acknowledge receipt of JCT Title VI Program and other nondiscrimination guidelines.
+I have read the Title VI Program and I am committed to ensuring that no person is excluded from participation in or denied the benefits of JCT's programs, policies, services and activities on the basis of race, color, national origin, sex, age, creed (religion), or disability, as provided by Title VI of the Civil Rights Act of 1964 and related nondiscrimination statutes.